mujahidi/acf-typography/readme.txt

 = 3.3.0 =
 * [UPDATE] Fixed consistent textdomain usage for i18n translations.
 * [UPDATE] Made sure displayed strings are all i18n translation-ready.
+* [NEW] Plugin now 100% translation-ready and initial .pot file generated! #24
 * [UPDATE] Added a few minor additional checks for some variables to prevent possible errors in the future.
-* [NEW] Plugin now 100% translation-ready and initial .pot file generated!
-* [BUG] Fixed 'Notice: Trying to get property ID of non-object' when enqueueing font files on non-objects.
+* [BUG] Fixed 'Notice: Trying to get property ID of non-object' when enqueueing font files on non-objects. ( WP Support )
+* [BUG] Fixed 'Warning: failed to open stream: HTTP request failed' when bad API Key supplied, or other API connection issues. #27
+* [NEW] Admin Settings checks and help messages for Google API Key/connection issues.
 * [NEW] Google Fonts can now be saved and served locally.
 * [NEW] Admin Settings Option to choose between serving font stylesheets and font files Remotely or Locally.
 * [NEW] Description and link provided for getting Google Fonts API key in Admin Settings page.
 * [NEW] Shortcode to print in-line stylesheet link or style HTML code (acf_typography_stylesheet).
-* [NEW] Filter hook for the new acf_typography_stylesheet shortcode to alter the output of the in-line stylesheet links/styles.
 * [NEW] Tested up to PHP 8.2
 * [UPDATE] Minor code cleanup for readability.
 * [UPDATE] Added new screenshot for new Admin Settings Page Options.

 = 3.2.3 =
 * Added new font-weight values